No evidence that Taco Bell put rat poison in customer’s taco, police say

 During the investigation — which included video evidence from the Taco Bell — the sheriff’s office found no evidence the employees were responsible for placing the rat poising in the customer’s food.
 Investigators say they cannot account for how the poison got into the man’s order.

-Officers have also been trying to get in contact with the customer who made the claims, but have not been able to reach him at his home, or on the phone.
+Officers have also been trying to contact the customer who made the claims but have not been able to reach him at his home, or on the phone.

 Deputies are asking for the man to reach back out to the sheriff’s office if he has any further information.